 Professor Gutjahr studied biology at the Universities of Freiburg and Aberdeen.
 She then spent one year as a researcher at the University of Turin.
 Her PhD was started at the University of Geneva and concluded at the University of Lausanne.
 After a short stay as a postdoctoral researcher in Lausanne, she joined the LMU Munich as leader of a research group.
-Since 2015, she has been supported by the Emmy Noether program of the German Research Foundation (DFG).
+From 2015 to 2021, she was supported by the Emmy Noether program of the German Research Foundation (DFG).
 She has been Professor of Plant Genetics at the TUM since September 2017.

 - ERC Starting Grant (2017)